python/cpython/Doc/library/socketserver.rst

    +-----------+        +--------------------+

-Note that :class:`UnixDatagramServer` derives from :class:`UDPServer`, not from :class:`UnixStreamServer` --- the only difference between an IP and a Unix server is the address family, which is simply repeated in both Unix server classes.
+Note that :class:`UnixDatagramServer` derives from :class:`UDPServer`, not from :class:`UnixStreamServer` --- the only difference between a TCP or UDP server and a Unix stream or datagram server is the address family, which is simply repeated in both Unix stream and datagram server classes.

 .. class:: ForkingMixIn